All posts

 What Game Journalists Actually Want in a Press Kit

 Nearly 19,000 games shipped on Steam in 2024, and almost half received fewer than 10 reviews.
-The competition for press coverage has never been tighter.
+Most of them had no press kit.
 A good press kit won't guarantee you a feature, but a bad one (or a missing one) will guarantee you don't get one.

-Rami Ismail, co-founder of Vlambeer and creator of the industry-standard presskit() tool, put it bluntly: "So many beautiful and lovely games go unnoticed simply because the developer doesn't know how to present their game to the press."
+Rami Ismail, co-founder of Vlambeer, said it in 2012 and it's still true: "It's a general problem in the indie scene, where so many beautiful and lovely games go unnoticed simply because the developer doesn't know how to present their game to the press."

 A 2024 survey by Big Games Machine of 150+ journalists from outlets including IGN, PC Gamer, Kotaku, and Eurogamer found that 64% cited lack of time as their most significant challenge.
 They are not going to hunt for your assets.
 If they can't pull screenshots, a trailer link, and a short description in under two minutes, they move on.